 Recently I reread a diary by my 14-year-old mind.
 Then it all seemed so simple.
-To me animals were more sussed than humans as they relied on instinct not reason.
+To me animals were more sussed than humans relying on instinct not reason.
 Concerned clearly with survival they do what is necessary.
-While people tend to see survival through obtaining and holding power, animals instinctively fit within their environment relying on inner drives.
-We however, see the world around us as something we can have, own, manipulate, not something to share and nurture.
+While people tend to see survival through obtaining and holding power, animals instinctively fit within their environment dependant on inner drives.
+We however, see the world around us as something we can have, own, manipulate.
+Not something to share and nurture.

 But is it?

 Perspective only stays the same it we do not move.
 Imagine taking each person in the world and sit them shoulder to shoulder in a very large circle.
 In the centre of this circle is a shape which constantly changes size, texture, colour.
 Life is that shape.
 So doesn’t it just make sense that depending of where you sit in the circle is how you view life?
 In other words, understanding life comes only through perspective.
 But, if we picked up our chairs and moved around the circle we’d change our view.
 Seeing life in a totally new light, perspective broadens.

 This is where all problems lie.
 When in conflict we stay firm believing we are ‘right’.
 Which we are but only when viewed from the tiny sliver we sit firm in.
 But if every perspective is valid (As it is.
 Remember we all view life from our tiny sliver.) than how can that be?
 How can we be right and everyone else wrong?
 Fixed perspectives limit greater understanding.
 But when willing to pick up our chair and look through the eyes of another not only do we gain understanding through a different view, improve communication, but as well, the willingness to see a bigger picture creates a flexibility within.
 Isolation lessens and a stronger connection to the greater whole felt.